Everyone could use some fun facts about taxes to lighten the burden of what can be a lot of people’s least favorite time of year.

 11 little known facts about taxes

-When you read these wacky and little-known facts about taxes and tax history around the world, you’ll be saying, “What?
+When you read these wacky and little-known facts about taxes, US tax filing, and tax history around the world, you’ll be saying, “What?
 Who knew!”

 1. The federal tax code, also known as the IRC, or International Revenue Code, was first compiled in 1939.